 - That person has occupied the property with intent to control it, and no other individual has followed

 - That person is entitled to immediate possession of this property, where there is no other entity entitled to the same rights over it

-Where do most slip and fall accidents happen?
+Where do most slip and fall accidents in New York happen?